bjesus/air/README.md

 ## Known issues

-- Rotation doesn't work - it's easy to rotate but the touchscreen freezes
+- Rotation is buggy - generally the moment the screen is rotated, it freezes.
+AIR runs `watch -n 0.5 xset dpms force on` to force a screen refresh every 0.5 seconds.
 - Battery status reporting is off
-- GTK header buttons are still tiny.
+- GTK header buttons are tiny.
 Can be fixed by setting `GDK_SCALE` but for me it crashes Foliate.
 - Suspend doesn't work on first attempt